gestalt-config/gestalt/README.md

 ### Specifying the Transformer
 You can specify the substitution in the format ${transform:key} or ${key}.
 If you provide a transform name it will only check that one transform.
 Otherwise, it will check all the Transformer annotated with a `@ConfigPriority` in descending order and will return the first matching value.
 Unlike the rest of Gestalt, this is case-sensitive, and it does not tokenize the string (except the node transform).
-The key expects an exact match, so if the Environment Variable name is DB_USER you need to use the key DB_USER, db.user or db_user will not match.
+The key expects an exact match, so if the Environment Variable name is DB_USER you need to use the key DB_USER.
+Using db.user or db_user will not match.

 ```properties
 db.uri=jdbc:mysql://${DB_HOST}:${map:DB_PORT}/${sys:environment}